JasperFx/lamar/docs/guide/ioc/resolving/try-getting-an-optional-service-by-service-type-and-name.md

-# Try Getting an Optional Service by Plugin Type and Name
+# Try Getting an Optional Service by Service Type and Name

 Just use the `IContainer.TryGetInstance<T>(name)` or `IContainer.TryGetInstance(Type pluginType, string name)` method as shown below: